 - Can connect up to six devices simultaneously

 - Newish provider is still expanding its network, has fewer servers to choose from

 - Support staff only operate during European business hours

 GOOD SPEEDS:PrivateVPN is a good family choice.
 Generally good for HD Streaming.
 Allows up to 6 devices on the same account.
 Good privacy and security features.
 Could do with having more servers and lacks 24/7 support.
 30-day money back guarantee.

 Read our in-depth PrivateVPN review.

-On the security and privacy side of things, free VPNs can actually do more harm than good.
+All VPNs should protect your online security and privacy but this is not always the case.
+In particular, on the security and privacy side of things, free VPNs can actually do more harm than good.
 Just because these businesses don’t charge you directly, this doesn’t mean they’re not profiting off you somehow.
 Many track user activity and even build profiles to sell to advertisers.
-Others exaggerate how secure they are and some VPN apps even carry malware.
+Others exaggerate how secure they are and some VPN apps carry malware.

 But there’s more.
 Free VPN services typically have a very high number of users, all of whom are sharing a small number of servers with limited capacity.
 This leads to queueing systems with potentially long wait times.
 And once you do get connected, chances are you’ll experience a slow, unreliable connection and won’t be able to access the sites you want.